sschwartzman/newrelic-unix-plugin/README.md

 2. Gunzip & untar on Unix server that you want to monitor
 3. Configure `config/newrelic.json`
   * [Click here for newrelic.json config details](#nrjson)
-4. Copy `config/plugin.json` from the OS-specific templates in `config` and configure that file.
+4. OPTIONAL: Copy `config/plugin.json` from the OS-specific templates in `config` and configure that file.
   * [Click here for plugin.json config details](#pluginjson)
 5. Configure `pluginctl.sh` to have the correct paths to Java and your plugin location
   * Set `PLUGIN_JAVA_HOME` to location of Java on your server (up to but excluding the /bin directory)